material-components/material-components-web/packages/mdc-notched-outline/README.md

 # Notched Outline

-The outline is a border around all sides of the text field or select.
-This is used for the Outlined variation of Text Fields and Select.
+The outline is a border around all sides of either a text field or select component.
+This is used for the Outlined variant of either a Text Field or Select.

 ## Design & API Documentation